 25.03.11.
 Sept 4 quake damaged, Feb 22 quake trashed Carlton Hotel (demolished) cnr Papanui Rd / Bealey Ave, national state of emergency

-Carlton Courts, corner Papanui Rd / Bealey Ave, including Sophie's Cafe, was closed in 2012, was fence cordoned & obstructed traffic for months.
-In 2013 the fence cordon was removed, but Carlton Courts stayed abandoned.
+Carlton Courts, cnr Papanui Rd / Bealey Ave, incl Sophie's Cafe, was closed in 2012, was fence cordoned & obstructed traffic for months.
+In 2013 the fence cordon was removed, but Carlton Courts stayed closed before repairs.

 The irony was that Sophie's Cafe was green stickered, yet the bldg was later abandoned.
-It was another case of faulty / confusing stickering by Council inspectors.
+Another case of faulty / confusing stickering by Council inspectors.
 Never mind woeful EQC inspectors.

 25.03.11.
 Feb 22 quake, celeb pics in Sophie's Cafe window, opp quake trashed Carlton Hotel, Papanui Rd, national state of emergency